H2CO3/sdl2-sparkling/README.md

 Sets up a timer on a background thread and returns the corresponding timer object. `interval` is to be specified in seconds (may be fractional).
-If present, `callback` must be a function which will be invoked on the background thread everytime the timer fires.
+If present, `callback` must be a function which will be invoked on the background thread every time the timer fires.
 If omitted, the timer will generate a `timer` event instead (see above).

 If the returned timer object is deallocated, the corresponding timer